Need to accept credit cards? 5 critical considerations

 Consideration #5: Know what software and hardware you need

-While you’re choosing what payment types are best for your business and customers, you’ll also need to consider what hardware and software investments you’ll need to make to support these technologies.
+While you’re choosing what payment processing types are best for your business and customers, you’ll also need to consider what hardware and software investments you’ll need to make to support these technologies.
 These days, a POS solution that accepts both traditional magnetic stripe cards and EMV chip cards is a must.
 However, if you think your business would benefit from also accepting mobile and NFC payments, you’ll need a separate reader or built-in reader for those payment types.
 If you want to print paper receipts in addition to being able to email or SMS text receipts, you’ll need a receipt printer.
 There are lots of options to consider—and they won’t all necessarily make sense or be a sound financial investment for your business.
-Speak with your payment processor to better understand what software and pieces of equipment your company needs to get the most out of payment processing.
+Contact your payment processor to better understand what software and pieces of equipment your company needs to get the most out of payment processing.